 Job searching is a multi-step process that can take some time.
 The average job search takes 3-6 months!
 That's why it's important to use your time as wisely as you can and to be targeted in your job search strategies.
 Learn as much as you can about your industry and the current job market.

 The James W. Stuckert Career Center has multiple ways to help you in your quest for the right job.
 As a member of the National Association of Colleges and Employers, we have several online tools available to students.
-View a self-study guide on job searching or the latest online issue of Job Choices magazine for articles on job searching and related topics.
+View the Job Outlook for the Class of 2014 or the latest online issue of Job Choices magazine for articles on job searching and related topics.
 A Diversity Edition is also available for tips specifically for multicultural students.

 UK Wildcat CareerLink